-Commercial Restorations has provided roof cleaning services, exterior building cleaning and other pressure washing services for over 26 years.
-But over the last five years we have seen a huge increase of contractors that are starting to perform roof cleaning.
-Unfortunately, most of them are UN-trained, and inexperienced, which is a dangerous situation when they are working on rooftops 40′ in the air, or using high pressure cleaning methods that cause significant damages to the roofing systems!
+Commercial Restorations has provided exterior building cleaning and other pressure washing services for over 30 years.
+However, over the last five years, we have seen a huge increase in roof cleaning services by other contractors, and most of them are untrained and inexperienced.
+This is dangerous for employees working on rooftops 40 feet in the air, as well as dangerous for the building surfaces and roofing systems when these employees use high pressure cleaning methods.

-Before hiring a roof cleaning company make sure they understand the basics of roof installation, and that they have taken some type of Industry Training for roof cleaning to learn how to clean roofs.
-It is also equally important that your roof cleaner know the other structures on the roof and their function to avoid causing leaks around them.
+Before hiring a roof cleaning company, make sure they understand the basics of roof installation and that they have taken some type of Industry Training for roof cleaning to learn how to clean roofs.
+It is also equally important that your roof cleaner is familiar with the function of all roof structures to avoid causing mechanical damages and leaks.

-If your roof cleaner can identify the common fixtures on a roof the next step is to identify what they will be cleaning from the surface.
-As I already mentioned, the most common reason for cleaning asphalt shingle roofs is to remove Gloeocapsa Magma.
-This particular type of algae is air-born and will collect on any type of roof.
-In most cases the owner of the property won’t notice the algae growth until it begins to take over large sections of the roof.
-This algae usually forms dark brown or black stains on the roofing and it thrives in mostly warm humid areas.
+If your roof cleaner can identify the common fixtures on a roof, the next step is to identify what surfaces they will be cleaning.
+Again, the most common reason for cleaning asphalt and shingle roofs is to remove Gloeocapsa Magma – though this type of algae is airborne and can collect on any type of roof.
+In most cases, property owners do not notice the algae growth until it spreads over large sections of the roof surface, forming its dark brown and black stains.

-Removing Gloeocaspa Magma from roofing isn’t easy, it requires special roof cleaning solutions to ensure that the roof isn’t damaged during the process.
-Some manufacturers suggest using a mixture of TSP and Bleach to remove the Bacteria and mold.
-Other manufacturers suggest using a sodium hydroxide based cleaner instead.
+Removing Gloeocapsa Magma from roofing is a difficult process.
+It requires careful use of specialized roof cleaning solutions while avoiding damage to the roof itself.
+Some manufacturers of these solutions suggest using a mixture of TSP and industrial bleach, while others suggest a sodium hydroxide based cleaner instead.

-Regardless of which cleaner your roof cleaning company uses, it’s important that someone checks with the manufacturer of the roof to meet their guidelines.
-Some manufacturers will void the warranty on the shingles for one method but not the other.
-However, ALL roofing manufacturers agree that the use of high pressure should NEVER be used when cleaning roofs.
-Some specifications set the safe pressure range at 50 PSI but the best rule of thumb to use is; Use the least amount of pressure and the mildest pressure washing chemicals possible to achieve the desired result!
+Regardless of which cleaner your roof cleaning company uses, it is important that someone checks with the manufacturer of the roof to meet their guidelines for cleaning the material.
+Some manufacturers will void the warranty on shingle surfaces for one cleaning solution, but not the other.
+However, all roofing manufacturers agree that high pressure should never be used to clean roofs!
+Most specifications set the safe pressure range at 50 PSI, but the rule of thumb in the industry is to use the least amount of pressure and the mildest roof cleaning solutions possible, while still achieving the desired result: a clean surface.

 Cleaning Asphalt Shingle Roofs

-Here is an example of an asphalt or composition shingle roof covered with the typical black streaks.
-Notice how the streaks start at a specific point and spread downward from that point?
+Illustrated here is an example of an asphalt or composition shingle roof covered with the black streaks of Gloeocapsa Magma.
+Notice how the streaks start at a specific point and spread downward?

-Next to it is a close-up of “architectural” composition (asphalt) roofing (the most common type of shingle on upscale properties).
-Four out of five communities use asphalt shingles for their roofing system.
-As you can see, shooting 500 PSI water at these shingles could cause serious problems.
-Now imagine what a standard pressure washer that produces 3,000 PSI could do to them!
+Also illustrated is a close-up of “architectural” composition (asphalt) roofing, which is the most common type of shingle on upscale properties.
+Four out of five communities use asphalt shingles for their roofing systems.
+As you can see, shooting 500 PSI water at these shingles could cause serious problems, including damage to the exterior surface and interior surface via leaks.
+Imagine the damage a standard pressure washer could do, with their average pressure ratings of 3,000 PSI!